 Core Curriculum Learning Goals Met by this Course

 Info Tech & Research [ITR].
-Goal y: Employ current technologies to access information, to conduct research, and to communicate findings.
+Goal: Employ current technologies to access information, to conduct research, and to communicate findings.

 The computer lab has Windows computers.
-Class materials and files should be copied after each class to a portable USB flash drive (Windows formatted) to continue working at home.
 No textbook is required as most of the needed material is made available during class.
-A useful resource to have on hand if you prefer to have a printed book is:

 Exams, Assignments, and Grading Policy

 Attendance is expected at all classes; in-class demos and exercises are an integral part of this class and it is difficult to make-up work when class is missed.
 Students are responsible for being aware of all assignment due dates, which are included with each assignment.
 Changes to due dates or lecture topics are made in class and/or will be posted on the class Sakai website.
 There are no late submissions.
-Most assignments are handed in via the Sakai site.
-If a class must be missed when an assignment is due, in order to receive credit, the assignment must be uploaded to the Sakai site on time.
 There is no extra credit or make-up work available for this class.
-The course is graded on the basis of weekly assignments, short quizzes, and the Final Exam.
-The Final Exam is an in-class cumulative exam that accounts for 20% of the final grade.
-All assignments will be turned in via the Sakai website, following instructions provided by the instructor or the TA.
-Grades will be calculated based on overall course performance.
-The following grading scale will be used: 90% A 87% B+ 80% B 77% C+ 70% C. D and F grades will be determined based on the final score distribution at the end of the course.
+The course is graded on the basis of weekly assignments, short quizzes, and Mid-term and Final Exams.
+The following grading scale will be used: 90% A 87% B+ 80% B 77% C+ 70% C. D and F grades will be determined based on the final score distribution at the end of the couse.

 A username and password is assigned to use on the computers in the computer lab for the duration of the course.
 These student accounts provide individual space for class work.
-The lab computers are Windows computers.
-Work can be done outside of the computer lab, but everything used in class would need to be installed and setup to mirror the classroom environment as the computer lab accounts and installed programs are not accessible outside the computer lab.
-Many Rutgers lab computers have software installation restrictions, so personal computers are recommended for work done outside of the computer lab.
+Work can be done outside of the computer lab on a personal computer.
 Printing is not available during class.

-If you have any questions, please contact the Department of Genetics Undergraduate Education Office in Nelson Biological Laboratories Room B416 or call 848-445-1146.
+If the course is closed, please continue to monitor web-reg for openings.
+If you have any questions, please contact the Department of Genetics Undergraduate Education Office in Nelson Biological Laboratories Room B416 or call (848) 445-1146.

 ** All information is subject to change at the discretion of the course coordinator.